I don't have a business undergraduate degree. Does this prevent me from admission to your MScCGC Programme?

 What kind of visa/entry permit do I need for studying in Hong Kong?

 All non-local students must obtain a Student Visa or Entry Permit issued by the Director of Immigration for entering Hong Kong for the purpose of education.
-For details, please visit http://www.immd.gov.hk/eng/services/visas/study.html.
+For details, please visit Immigration Department website.
 Our Graduate School will contact successful non-local applicants to apply for a Student Visa when the offer is made.

 I graduated from a recognized University in Mainland China, and noted that I need to submit score of IELTS or TOEFL for meeting the English Language Proficiency requirement of the MScCGC Programme.
 May I know the minimum requirement of these tests?

-If English was not the medium of instruction for undergraduate studies, applicants are required to provide evidence of good English of proficiency: a minimum TOEFL score of 550 (Paper-based) or 79 (Internet-based), IELTS (Academic) Overall Band score of 6.5 or an equivalent score on a comparable test.
+If English was not the medium of instruction for undergraduate studies, applicants are required to provide evidence of good English of proficiency: a minimum TOEFL score of 79 (Internet-based), IELTS (Academic) Overall Band score of 6.5 or an equivalent score on a comparable test.

 I am a non-local student, can I get a bed place in your on-campus hostel?

 On-campus accommodation cannot be provided to students taking Taught programmes due to current shortage in on-campus hostel places.
 Students may choose to seek suitable accommodations on their own or through property agents.
 Our University also provides off-campus hostels for post-graduate students, subject to availability.
-For details please visit the web site of our office of Student Affairs at https://sa.hkbu.edu.hk.
+For details please visit the web site of our office of Student Affairs.

 Can non-local students stay and work in Hong Kong after graduated?

-According to ”Immigration Arrangements for Non-local Graduates" (IANG), non-local fresh graduates who wish to apply to stay and work in the HKSAR may be granted 12 months' stay on time limitation without other conditions of stay provided that normal immigration requirements are met.
-For details please visit http://www.immd.gov.hk/eng/services/.
+According to ”Immigration Arrangements for Non-local Graduates" (IANG), non-local recent graduates who wish to apply to stay and work in the HKSAR are not required to have secured an offer of employment upon application.
+They may be granted 24 months' stay on time limitation only without other conditions of stay provided that normal immigration requirements are met.
+Those who intend to apply to stay and work in the HKSAR but have not yet secured graduation results may apply for extension of stay to wait for the promulgation of results.
+Non-local recent graduates who have not yet obtained their graduation certificate could apply to stay and work by producing proof from the institution confirming that they have graduated.
+For details please visit Immigration Department website.